tangentsoft/pidp8i/examples/README.md

 2. Toggle the program in from the front panel.
 I can recommend this method only for very short programs.

-3. Copy the `*.pt` file to a USB stick and use the PiDP-8/I's [automatic media mounting feature][howto].
+3. Copy the `*-pal.pt` file to a USB stick and use the PiDP-8/I's [automatic media mounting feature][howto].
 This is the fastest method.

 I cover each of these options below, in the same order as the list